fractaledmind/acidic_job/README.md

 As you see, you access the `@ctx` object as if it were a hash, though it is a custom `AcidicJob::Context` object that persists the data to `AcidicJob::Value` records associated with the workflow's `AcidicJob::Execution` record.

 > [!NOTE]
 > This does mean that you are restricted to objects that can be serialized by **`ActiveJob`** (for more info, see [the Rails Guide on `ActiveJob`](https://edgeguides.rubyonrails.org/active_job_basics.html#supported-types-for-arguments)).
-This means you can persist ActiveRecord models, and any simple Ruby data types, but you can't persist things like Procs or custom class instances, for example. `AcidicJob` does, though, extend the standard set of supported types to include Active Job instances themselves, unpersisted ActiveRecord instances, and Ruby exceptions.
+This means you can persist Active Record models, and any simple Ruby data types, but you can't persist things like Procs or custom class instances, for example. `AcidicJob` does, though, extend the standard set of supported types to include Active Job instances themselves, unpersisted Active Record instances, and Ruby exceptions.

 As the code sample also suggests, you should always use standard instance variables defined in your `perform` method when you have any values that your `step` methods need access to, but are present at the start of the `perform` method.
 You only need to persist attributes that will be set _during a step_ via `@ctx`.